Bill Gates - Bill & Melinda Gates Foundation Trust Portfolio

 Tech and Diversification at the Core

-Microsoft remains the top holding despite a slight reduction, underscoring the trust's continued emphasis on technology.
-Alongside Berkshire Hathaway, these two positions account for nearly half the portfolio, balancing growth potential with diversified stability through Berkshire's conglomerate structure.
+Microsoft remains the top holding with no activity this quarter, underscoring the trust's continued emphasis on technology.
+Together with Berkshire Hathaway, these two positions account for nearly half the portfolio (47.43%), balancing growth potential with diversified stability through Berkshire's conglomerate structure.
+The ongoing reduction in Berkshire (-12.63% this quarter) suggests strategic rebalancing.

 2